2014–15 Romanian Superliga (women's football)

 The 2014–15 season of Romania's top level women's football league was the second under the new name Superliga.
-The old name Liga I is now being used for the new second-level league.
+The old name Liga I is now used for the new second-level league.
 It is the 25th season of top-level football and will decide the Romanian champions and UEFA Women's Champions League participant.

 Olimpia Cluj were the defending champions and defended their title with a fifth championship title in a row.